distantreading/mlse/roadmap.md

 ## Roadmap for the project

-1. Select all language collections that have at least 9 different authors represented with 3 different novels from ELTeC (that's currently 8 collections), see overview here: https://distantreading.github.io/ELTeC/.
+1. Select all language collections that have at least 9 different authors represented with 3 different novels from ELTeC (that's currently 8 collections) to create the ELTeC Authorship Attribution Benchmark Dataset.
+See overview of ELTeC here: https://distantreading.github.io/ELTeC/.
 (DONE)
 2. Copy only the XML-files (preferably level-1) over to the corpus folder here that correpond to these authors, separated by language.
 Each collection should have at least 24 novels in them.
 (Decide whether to use more if available?
 Yes, up to 12?
 Or even more? pol has 33.)
 (DONE, using all available novels)
 3. Extract the main body text as plain text from these XML files and save into a separate folder; retain original file names.
 Consider some segmentation of novels into multiple documents (say, 20,000 words each) to increase the number of available instances for sampling (see below).
 (DONE, segmentation to be done at a later stage, e.g. in step #7)
 4. Extract metadata from these XML files (xml:id, language, author, title, year of first publication, timeSlot, author-gender, author-birth-year, length class, reprint count, others?) into one big metadata table (metadata.tsv).
 (DONE, but using separate metadata files for the moment.)